 Of all the studies and actionable growth mindset strategies available today, treating your failure as an opportunity for growth rather than a setback is the one that everyone agreed on.
-It’s not easy by any definition of the word, but if there’s one skill you work on in 2018, this should be it.
+It’s not easy by any definition of the word, but if there’s one skill you work on in this year, this should be it.

 “Failure is what I’m best at.” – Barbara Corcoran

-Her TedX talk “Rethinking Failure” is required viewing for any new agent, or any agent who wants to improve.
+Her TEDx talk “Rethinking Failure” is required viewing for any new agent, or any agent who wants to improve.
 I’ve embedded it below, so if you have a few minutes, watch it.
 If you’ve already seen it, watch it again.

-Here’s the same exact idea (backed by scientific research) from Carol Dweck from her bestselling book Mindset: The New Psychology of Success:
+Here’s the same exact idea (backed by scientific research) from Carol Dweck from her bestselling book, “Mindset: The New Psychology of Success“:

 “For some people, failure is the end of the world—but for others, it’s this exciting new opportunity.”

 That’s a quote from Charlie Munger, Warren Buffet’s partner at Berkshire Hathaway, one of the most successful investment companies in history.

 Even though they came up with this rule for success decades before Carol Dweck did her research, experts agree that continually focusing on learning is a crucial part of building a growth mindset.

 Both Buffet and Munger were voracious readers—each read something like a book a day, sometimes more.

 While this may seem daunting at first, you’re actually doing it right now.
 You’re taking a few minutes out of your hectic schedule to read this article in the hope of improving yourself.
 All you need to do now is slowly pick up the pace and devote more time every day to learning.

-3. Set Your Goals Higher in 2018
+3. Set Your Goals Higher

-Here’s Peter Bregman, CEO of Bregman Partners from the Harvard Business Review:
+Here’s Peter Bregman, CEO of Bregman Partners, from the Harvard Business Review:

 “Want to increase your own performance?
 Set high goals where you have a 50-70% chance of success.
-According to Psychologist and Harvard researcher the late David McClelland, that’s the sweet spot for high achievers.
+According to psychologist and Harvard researcher, the late David McClelland, that’s the sweet spot for high achievers.
 Then, when you fail half the time, figure out what you should do differently and try again.
 That’s practice.”

-4. Reward Yourself for The Hustle, Not the Results
+4. Reward Yourself for the Hustle, Not the Results

 For example, even if you didn’t even get any listing appointments but stuck to your cold calling schedule all week, reward yourself with a treat for the hustle and the learning that that hustle produced.
 It doesn’t have to be extravagant to produce results.
 An ice cream cone, a walk on the beach, a night out with friends can all be powerful rewards if you are rewarding behavior that encourages a growth mindset.